hoangduytran/blender-manual/manual/render/cycles/object_settings/object_data.rst

    - :ref:`Filter Glossy <bpy.types.CyclesRenderSettings.blur_glossy>` settings are ignored when using
      MNEE for refractive caustics.

-   - MNEE Caustic rays can pass through up to 6 Caustic Caster surfaces between a Caustic Reciever and a Shadow Caustic light before the ray is terminated and caustics are ignored.
+   - MNEE Caustic rays can pass through up to 6 Caustic Caster surfaces between a Caustic Receiver and a Shadow Caustic light before the ray is terminated and caustics are ignored.

    - The :ref:`Ambient Occlusion <bpy.types.ShaderNodeAmbientOcclusion>` and